nobeardguy/Eric-s_portfolio/README.md

 # [Project 4:A Student Report Generator](https://github.com/nobeardguy/CBC-Students-Report-Generator)
 - I was trying to ease the work done by teachers who have to generate examination results for learners.
-Sometimes, the number of learners might be too large to be done manually.
+Sometimes, the number of learners might be too large to be done manually and the school finances too limited to access paid services like Zeraki software.
 - Data used was from students in a CBE class in Garissa County.
 - I used Python and Microsoft Word to complete the project.